The Evervault Encryption Engine.

 - The Cage is ejected, and garbage collection (of keys, data and result) occurs, i.e. Cages are stateless.

 Processing data with Relay

-When you initialize the Evervault SDK in your backend, your app authenticates with Relay using your API key.
-For each request intercepted by Relay, the payload is scanned for data matching Evervault-encrypted strings.
+When you initialize the Evervault SDK in your backend, your app authenticates with Evervault using your API key.
+The SDK will intercept outbound network requests and route them through Evervault, where the payload is scanned for data matching Evervault-encrypted strings.
 The encrypted strings are then removed from the payload and sent to E3 along with your API key.
 E3 offsets your API key using the offset bytes to compute the share, and combines it with the remaining two shares to derive your TMK and decrypt your team’s ECDH private key.

 - Relay does not manage any key material.
 All cryptographic operations occur within E3.

 - At present, Relay does handle the resulting decrypted data (temporarily) before passing it to its destination.
 Decrypted data is only stored for the milliseconds required to establish a connection.

 - In future, E3 will support TLS-termination within the enclave itself.
 This would mean Relay never handles plaintext data or key material and would be end-to-end encrypted.

 - Responses from your API that pass through Relay will also be decrypted in a similar fashion, meaning that your API can receive and return Evervault-encrypted data with no noticeable difference to your users.